gamkedo-la/diggernaut/README.md

 # Diggernaut

-A fast-paced action rogue-like with infinite digging downward, mechanically similar to and inspired by Mr. Driller, Downwell, and Spelunky.
-Dig endlessly downward, collecting gems, bones, and artifacts, while avoiding falling rocks, bats, and the underground dragon.
+A fast-paced action rogue-like with infinite digging downward, inspired by Super Motherload, Downwell, and Spelunky.
+Dig endlessly downward, collecting gems, bones, and artifacts, while avoiding falling rocks, and the occasional subterranean cryptid.

 Game will feature an inventory that's displayed on pause with tabs for each collection.